gbentaieb/simple-360-player/README.md

 ## Target support

-For now, this works with Chrome (desktop + mobile) and Firefox
+For now, this works with Chrome (desktop + mobile), Firefox, and Edge